Germany Castle & Christmas Market Tour

 Oberammergau Christmas Market & Sightseeing / Ettal

 After breakfast, you will then travel approximately 45 minutes to Linderhof Palace in Ettal.
-It is the smallest of the three palaces built by King Ludwig II of Bavaria and the only one which he lived to see completed.
-Ludwig already knew the area around Linderhof from his youth when he had accompanied his father King Maximilian II on his hunting trips in the Bavarian Alps.
-When Ludwig II became King in 1864 he inherited the so-called King's Cottage from his father, and in 1869 began enlarging the building.
-Although Linderhof is much smaller than Versailles, it is evident that the palace of the French Sun-King Louis XIV (who was an idol for Ludwig) was its inspiration.
+It is the smallest of the three palaces built by King Ludwig II of Bavaria and the only one that he lived to see completed.
+Ludwig was already familiar with the area around Linderhof from his youth, when he had accompanied his father, King Maximilian II, on hunting trips in the Bavarian Alps.
+When Ludwig II became King in 1864, he inherited the so-called King's Cottage from his father, and in 1869 began enlarging the building.
+Although Linderhof is much smaller than Versailles, it is evident that the palace of the French Sun King, Louis XIV (who was an idol for Ludwig), was its inspiration.
 The staircase is a reduction of the famous Ambassador's Staircase in Versailles.
 King Ludwig II was fascinated by the mystical world of the Orient and the romantic medieval age of chivalry, but above all by the splendor of the Bourbon court.
-At Linderhof, he set out to recreate the palace and gardens of Versailles, the magnificent former residence of the Sun King Louis XIV.
+At Linderhof, he sought to recreate the palace and gardens of Versailles, the magnificent former residence of King Louis XIV.

-Following your Linderhof visit, you will drive to Oberammergau.
+Following your visit to Linderhof, you will drive to Oberammergau.
 A beautiful village that hosts the Passion Play once every 10 years.
-This is a tradition that derives from a vow made by the people of the village in 1633 that if God spared them from the effects of the bubonic plague, they would perform a passion play every ten years.
-Oberammergau is also known for its beautifully painted houses of religious and fairytale scenes.
+This tradition originates from a vow made by the villagers in 1633, in which they pledged to perform a passion play every ten years if God spared them from the bubonic plague.
+Oberammergau is also renowned for its beautifully painted houses, featuring religious and fairytale scenes.
 The Oberammergau-painted houses originated in the 18th century.
-You will enjoy the Christmas market which offers some of the most desired Christmas shopping.
+You will enjoy the Christmas market, which offers some of the most desired Christmas shopping.

 The village of Ettal is most famous for Ettal Abbey, a Benedictine monastery with over 50 monks, making it one of the largest Benedictine houses!
-The Abbey is known for its beer and schnapps that are produced at the Abbey.
+The Abbey is known for its beer and schnapps, which are produced at the Abbey.

-Afterward, you will enjoy dinner and then have free time for the nighttime views of Neuschwanstein and Hohenschwangau Castles.
+Afterward, you will enjoy dinner and then have free time to take in the nighttime views of Neuschwanstein and Hohenschwangau Castles.

 Escorted 8-Day / 7-Night Castle & Christmas Market Tour